Nonetheless, we're excited to see what its successor might bring. Here's everything you need to know about the Surface Go 3 at this early stage.

 - Slimmer bezels - The Go 2 impressively shrunk the bezels to include a bigger screen within the same size body, but Microsoft could go further.
 The Surface Pro X has proven what is possible in this area, but it's likely the footprint of the device would be smaller rather than the screen any bigger

-- Improved performance at entry-level - Performance on the Go 2 was solid, but only if you picked The baseline Intel Pentium Gold chips wouldn't cut it for most people, so we'd like to see the Go 3 stand up to everyday tasks, regardless of the configuration you choose
+- Improved performance at entry-level - Performance on the Go 2 was solid, but only if you stepped up to Intel Core M3 versions.
+The entry-level Pentium Gold chips wouldn't cut it for most people, so it would be good too see Microsoft deliver great performance regardless of how much you spend

 - Type Cover included - Microsoft is yet to include a keyboard cover on any generation of Surface 2-in-1 so far, despite it being a crucial accessory for so many people